homalg-project/CAP_project/index.md

 This is the home of the CAP project.
 It consists of several GAP packages build on top of its main package, CAP.
-A good way to start is having a look at the [manual](CAPManual.pdf), which offers extensive tutorials and a good discription of CAP.
-Also, you can look at the packages references for detailed command descriptions.
+A good way to start is having a look at the [manual](CAPManual.pdf), which offers extensive tutorials and a good description of CAP.
+Also, you can look at the packages' references for detailed command descriptions.

 ## Packages in the CAP project